Now accepting Telehealth appointments. Schedule a virtual visit.

 You may experience new back pain when a spinal deformity gets worse after surgery to repair the problem.

-The team at the Center for the Functional Restoration of the Spine first determine the cause of your ongoing pain.
+The team at the Center for the Functional Restoration of the Spine will first determine the cause of your ongoing pain.
 They review your medical history, including the information from your prior surgery, perform a thorough exam, and may order more diagnostic imaging.

 The procedure each person has during revision spine surgery depends on their unique underlying problem and overall health care needs.